Showtimes/FFCrimsonUnderscore/README.md

 }
 ```

-`FFValidationClientDelegate` protocol provides few other methods which you could use to get more information about validation process.
-But in most cases it's enough to only implement the method above.
+`FFValidationClientDelegate` protocol provides a few other methods that one could use to finer tune their validation process (see demo src for usage).
+In most cases, however, it's enough to only implement the method above.